sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 sudo ./flash.sh p3768-0000-p3767-0000-a0-qspi external
 {% endhighlight %}

-Disconnect `Jetson AGX Orin` from power and reconnect it to power.
+Disconnect `Jetson Orin Nano` from power and reconnect it to power.
 After reboot you should see in the Firmware setup - shown on your monitor or on your serial console - the firmware version `36.4.0-gcid-XXXXXXXX`.

 ### Serial Console on Jetson Orin Nano